hoodiecrow/ConsTcl/README.md

 Well!

-After 1854 lines of code, the interpreter is done.
-Now for the built-in procedures.
+After 1860 lines of code, the interpreter is done.

+Now for the built-in procedures!

 ## Built-in procedures
 ### Equivalence predicates